Guptilious/banglejs-tvremote-webserver/README.md

 4. Copy the `app_id` and `encryption_key` that are output, into the `commands.js` variables.

 ## TV connection Project
-The below project should be downloaded to the folder where this projects scripts are located (excluding the app/encryption_key project).
+The below project should be downloaded to the folder where this projects scripts are located (excluding the app/encryption_key project):

     git clone https://github.com/jens-maus/node-panasonic-viera.git
     mv node-panasonic-viera viera_connection
     cd viera_connection